 Professor emeritus, Biology/Biochemistry, Bowdoin College

-Rose Barboza, Member
+Rose Barboza - Member

 Founding Chief Executive Officer, Black Owned Maine